JVrabel/JVrabel.github.io/_pages/about.md

 (The site is under construction!
 Sorry for (temporarily) limited information.)

-NEW: For the summer of 2024, I am a visiting Ph.D. student at [KASL](https://www.kasl.ai/) $\subset$ [ML group](https://mlg.eng.cam.ac.uk/) $\subset$ CBL $\subset$ University of Cambridge, working on input space mode connectivity (advised by D. Krueger).
+I am a Ph.D. candidate in applied physics at [CEITEC](https://www.ceitec.eu/) in Brno, Czech Republic.
+I also collaborate with [KASL](https://www.kasl.ai/) and was previously a visiting Ph.D. student at the University of Cambridge, advised by David Krueger.

-I am a Ph.D. candidate in applied physics at [CEITEC](https://www.ceitec.eu/) in the Czech Republic.
-My research focuses on interpretable machine learning (ML) applied to spectroscopic data and physics-inspired learning.
-Lately, I am mostly interested in understanding deep learning through empirical and theoretical methods, usually grounded in physics.
+My current research focuses on foundational topics in machine learning (ML), where I am mostly interested in understanding deep learning through empirical and theoretical methods, usually grounded in physics.
 The main motivation is to achieve interpretable and safe ML/AI for science and general use.
-This includes various topics in overparametrization, sparsity and adversarial robustness of deep networks.
+My work includes various topics in overparameterization, loss-landscape geometry, sparsity, and adversarial robustness of deep networks.
+Prior to that, I worked on interpretable machine learning applied to spectroscopic data and physics-inspired learning.

 When I'm not busy with ML experiments, you can find me bouldering or cycling.
 I also enjoy hiking, playing guitar, and reading physics books from my vast collection.

+---
+**News**
+* Jan.
+2025: Input space mode connectivity was accepted to ICLR 2025.
+* Oct.
+2024: Input space mode connectivity was accepted for an [oral presentation](https://neurips.cc/virtual/2024/workshop/84741#collapse-sl-109173) at [SciForDL](https://scienceofdlworkshop.github.io/) at NeurIPS 2024.
+* Aug.
+2024: I am attending the [IAIFI summer school](https://iaifi.org/phd-summer-school.html) and [workshop](https://iaifi.org/summer-workshop.html) at MIT, where I will give a talk on input space mode connectivity.
+* June 2024: I am visiting [KASL](https://www.kasl.ai/) $\subset$ [CBL](https://mlg.eng.cam.ac.uk/), University of Cambridge for four months (advised by D. Krueger).
+* May 2024: I will be at [Youth in High Dimensions](https://indico.ictp.it/event/10478) workshop at ICTP in Trieste, Italy.

 ---
 **Research interests**